matuteiglesias/journal/content/Business/2025-04-19_Crafted_Launch_Strategy_for_OSS_Projects.md

 ### Pending Tasks
 - Implementation of the tracking dashboard for CLI/SDK installs.
-- Execution of the developer-lifestyle content engine [[strategy]].
+- Execution of the developer-lifestyle content engine strategy.
 - Further exploration of branding alternatives.